ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_envelope_solution(name, id=None, solution_sets=[])

-Create Envelope Solution
+Create Envelope Solution.

 * **Parameters:**
-  - name: Name for the Envelope Solution
+  - name: Name for the Envelope Solution.
-  - solution_sets: list of Solution Sets that are combined
+  - solution_sets: List of Solution Sets that are combined.
 * **Returns:**
-  The new envelope solution object
+  The new envelope solution object.

 <a id="compolyx.Model.create_field_definition"></a>

 #### create_field_definition(name, id=None, field_variable_name=None, scope_entities=None, scalar_field=None, full_mapping=False, active=True, locked=False)

-Create a new Field Definition
+Create a new Field Definition.

 * **Parameters:**
-  - name: The name of the oriented element set
+  - name: The name of the oriented element set.
-  - id: The id of the oriented element set.
+  - id: The ID of the oriented element set.
-  - field_variable: String identifier of the field
+  - field_variable: String identifier of the field.
-  - scope_entities: A list of scope entities defining the region of definition
+  - scope_entities: A list of scope entities defining the region of definition.
-  - scalar_field: Tabular scalar column defining the field
+  - scalar_field: Tabular scalar column defining the field.
-  - full_mapping: Bool.
-Whether offsets are to be included during the interpolation process
+  - full_mapping: Boolean.
+Whether offsets are to be included during the interpolation process.
 * **Returns:**
-  The created Field Definition
+  The created Field Definition.

 <a id="compolyx.Model.create_geometrical_selection_rule"></a>

 #### create_geometrical_selection_rule(name, geometrical_rule_type='geometry', id=None, use_defaults=True, in_plane_capture_tolerance=0.0, neg_capture_tolerance=0.0, pos_capture_tolerance=0.0, include_rule_type=True, geometry=None, use_projection_normal=False, projection_normal=(0.0, 0.0, 0.0), element_sets=None)

-Create new Geometrical Selection Rule
+Create new Geometrical Selection Rule.

 * **Parameters:**
-  - name: Name of the Rule
+  - name: Name of the Rule.
   - geometrical_rule_type: Define whether the rule extent is defined by a geometry of element sets.
 The value can be ‘geometry’ or ‘element_sets’.
 Default is ‘geometry.
   - use_defaults: Whether to use the offset value of the CAD geometry.
   - in_plane_capture_tolerance: In-plane extend (extend) if CAD geometry is a surface.
   - neg_capture_tolerance: Offset in the negative direction if CAD geometry is a surface.
   - pos_capture_tolerance: Offset in the positive direction if CAD geometry is a surface.
-  - include_rule_type: Whether the selection is inside or outside the CAD geometry
+  - include_rule_type: Whether the selection is inside or outside the CAD geometry.
-  - geometry: CAD geometry used to determine the selection (only relevant for geometrical_rule_type=\`geometry\`)
+  - geometry: CAD geometry used to determine the selection (only relevant for geometrical_rule_type=\`geometry\`).
   - use_projection_normal: Boolean wheter to use the projection normal or not.
-  - projection_normal: Normal direction used to map elements on outlines / curves
+  - projection_normal: Normal direction used to map elements on outlines / curves.
-  - element_sets: Preselection of elements in the form of an element set where the rule is applied on (only relevant for geometrical_rule_type=\`element_sets\`)
+  - element_sets: Preselection of elements in the form of an element set where the rule is applied on (only relevant for geometrical_rule_type=\`element_sets\`).
 * **Returns:**
-  The created rule
+  The created rule.

 <a id="compolyx.Model.create_imported_solid_model"></a>

 #### create_imported_solid_model(name, id='', active=True, external_file_path=None, unit_system='undefined', format='ansys:cdb', ext_id='', use_default_element_index=True, element_index=0, use_default_node_index=True, node_index=0, use_default_section_index=True, section_index=0, use_default_material_index=True, material_index=0, use_default_coordinate_system_index=True, coordinate_system_index=0, use_solsh_elements=False, drop_hanging_nodes=True, use_solid_model_prefix=True, write_degenerated_elements=True, delete_bad_elements=True, warping_limit=0.4, minimum_volume=0.0, global_cut_off_material=None, transfer_all_sets=True, transferred_element_sets=[], transferred_edge_sets=[], locked=False, from_pre=False)

-Create a new Solid Model
+Create a new Solid Model.

 * **Parameters:**
-  - name: The name of the Solid Model
+  - name: The name of the Solid Model.
-  - id: The id of the Solid Model
+  - id: The ID of the Solid Model.
-  - active: Active status of the solid model
+  - active: Active status of the solid model.
-  - external_file_path: File path to the external source
+  - external_file_path: File path to the external source.
-  - unit_system: Unit system of the imported mesh
+  - unit_system: Unit system of the imported mesh.
-  - format: File format of the external source
+  - format: File format of the external source.
-  - use_default_element_index: consecutive element numbering if set to true
+  - use_default_element_index: Consecutive element numbering if set to true.
-  - element_index: start index for first element (only relevant if use_default_element_index)
+  - element_index: start index for first element (only relevant if use_default_element_index).
-  - use_default_node_index: consecutive node numbering if set to true
+  - use_default_node_index: Consecutive node numbering if set to true.
-  - node_index: start index for first node (only relevant if use_default_node_index)
+  - node_index: start index for first node (only relevant if use_default_node_index).
-  - use_default_section_index: consecutive section numbering if set to true
+  - use_default_section_index: Consecutive section numbering if set to true.
-  - section_index: start index for first element (only relevant if use_default_section_index)
+  - section_index: start index for first element (only relevant if use_default_section_index).
-  - use_default_material_index: consecutive material numbering if set to true
+  - use_default_material_index: Consecutive material numbering if set to true.
-  - material_index: start index for first element (only relevant if use_default_material_index)
+  - material_index: start index for first element (only relevant if use_default_material_index).
-  - use_default_coordinate_system_index: consecutive coordinate system numbering if set to true
+  - use_default_coordinate_system_index: Consecutive coordinate system numbering if set to true.
-  - coordinate_system_index: start index for first coordinate system (only relevant if use_default_coordinate_system_index)
+  - coordinate_system_index: Start index for first coordinate system (only relevant if use_default_coordinate_system_index).
-  - use_solsh_elements: the solid model is created out of solsh elements
+  - use_solsh_elements: The solid model is created out of solsh elements.
-  - drop_hanging_nodes: whether to skip mid-side nodes that are not shared by adjacent elements.
+  - drop_hanging_nodes: Whether to skip mid-side nodes that are not shared by adjacent elements.
 Only relevant when the object has applies cut-off geometries and a quadratic mesh.
-  - use_solid_model_prefix: the name of the solid model is used as a prefix for all components written to the \*cdb file
+  - use_solid_model_prefix: The name of the solid model is used as a prefix for all components written to the \*cdb file.
-  - write_degenerated_elements: If false, degenerated (homogeneous) elements are not exported
+  - write_degenerated_elements: If false, degenerated (homogeneous) elements are not exported.
-  - delete_bad_elements: Boolean whether to delete the erroneous elements or not
+  - delete_bad_elements: Boolean whether to delete the erroneous elements or not.
-  - warping_limit: Warping limit factor used to detect erroneous elements
+  - warping_limit: Warping limit factor used to detect erroneous elements.
   - minimum_volume: Minimum volume of solid elements.
 Default is 0.
 Elements equal or smaller than this limit are removed from the solid model.
-  - global_cut_off_material: Defines the global cut-off material
+  - global_cut_off_material: Defines the global cut-off material.
-  - transfer_all_sets: defines whether all edge and element sets should be transferred to the solid model.
+  - transfer_all_sets: Defines whether all edge and element sets should be transferred to the solid model.
-  - transferred_element_sets: element sets to transfer to the solid model if transfer_all_sets is set to false.
+  - transferred_element_sets: Element sets to transfer to the solid model if transfer_all_sets is set to false.
-  - transferred_edge_sets: edge sets to transfer to the solid model if transfer_all_sets is set to false.
+  - transferred_edge_sets: Edge sets to transfer to the solid model if transfer_all_sets is set to false.
 * **Returns:**
   The created Imported Solid Model